OlexiyZh/moc_chat/README.md

 To address you message to Dialogflow bot you need add @bot before you message

+Each bot can be disable.
+You need set `false` value into `DIALOGFLOW_BOT_ENABLED` or `ECHOBOT_ENABLED` to disable corresponding bot.

+By default all bots are enabled.

 ## TODOs list
 * Push docker image to docker registry
 * Add masking sensitive data for payload logging